 Tips & notes

-- Balance the flavor: Taste and adjust your dressing to your liking—more lime for tartness, more sugar to mellow the heat, or more fish sauce for umami.
+- Balance the flavor: Taste the dressing before mixing and adjust to your preference—add more lime for brightness, palm sugar to soften the heat, or fish sauce for deeper umami.